-Yet, the number of people facing starvation has doubled in 2020.
+Yet, the number of people facing starvation doubled in 2020.
 How did this happen?
+Hear from our experts

 Three main causes for hunger